 I’m a freelance software developer.
-My specialty is developing MVPs for B2B startups.
-In most cases, it’s some kind of a software-as-a-service product.
+My specialty is developing MVPs for B2B SaaS startups.

 I’ve asked myself why do I prefer B2B over B2C clients.